How to Be Productive at Home

 There are obviously other time management options out there.
 These two just happen to be ones that we’ve had experience with internally.
 If you google “time management techniques” they’ll pop right up to overwhelm you with choices, giving you a nice way to waste a bunch of time that you should have been managing better.

 Just because you’re at home does not mean you aren’t working hard.
-All of your time spent at work feels like work, including all the time you spend talking to coworkers about things other than work.
+All of your time spent at work feels like work, including all the time you spend talking to coworkers about things other than work during the workday.
 Don’t measure yourself on how busy or stressed out you are, measure yourself on how much you’ve gotten done.
 If you feel like you’ve finished a big chunk of work, you probably have.

 You deserve to take breaks.
 Walk away from your computer for 30 minutes.
 Eat a full lunch.
 Spend 15 minutes reading a book / article that doesn’t discuss pandemics or remote work, but instead covers something you actually like.
 And as you’ve just finished this article (which is on a business website and therefore counts as work), you should start with your first break right now.